vbotka/rcb/docs/source/installation.rst

 * *hosts* in *playbooks/rcb-backup-server.yml*

+3.Run Ansible playbooks

-3. Following workflow was tested with Ubuntu and FreeBSD (remote Backup-Server)
+Following workflow was tested with Ubuntu(local Backup-Client) and FreeBSD (remote Backup-Server).

-Create SSH keys at Backup-Clients and stores the public keys at the localhost
+a) Create SSH keys at Backup-Clients and stores the public keys at the localhost

 .. code-block:: bash

-  > rcb.yml -t phase1
   > ansible-playbook ~/.ansible/playbooks/rcb.yml -t phase1

-Configures the Backup-Server
+b) Configure the ssh access of Backup-Clients to Backup-Server.
+Store the public keys of Backup-Clients, created in phase1, into the ~/rcb_BCK_USER/.ssh/authorized_keys.

 .. code-block:: bash

-  > rcb-backup-server.yml
   > ansible-playbook ~/.ansible/playbooks/rcb-backup-server.yml

-Configures the Backup-Clients
+c) Configure the Backup-Clients.

 .. code-block:: bash

-  > rcb.yml -t phase2
   > ansible-playbook ~/.ansible/playbooks/rcb.yml -t phase2